ericjanto/mac-setup/README.txt

 Include dotfiles in this repository
 Code review the Makefile
 Sometimes the default make target won't be able to run through all steps - for
-    this case, don't run through steps that have already been completed
+    this case, don't run through steps that have already been complete